raspberrypilearning/scratch3-changing-backdrops-pages-levels/en/step_1.md

 ![Backdrops in order](images/backdrops-in-order.png)

-There are lots of ways to move to the `next backdrop`, choose one that works for your project.
+There are lots of ways to move to the `next backdrop`{:class="block3looks"}, choose one that works for your project.

 ```blocks3
 when [space v] key pressed